-Lisa writes: I didn’t know about Mad Men until last year (I know, what planet am I living on?) and then I watched SIX YEARS in a matter of weeks.
+I didn’t know about Mad Men until last year (I know, what planet am I living on?) and then I indulged in binge watching SIX YEARS in a matter of weeks.
 And suddenly, I had discovered binge watching.
-With Season Two of House of Cards due to be released tomorrow, I thought I would look at a few reasons to love watching a series straight through.
+With House of Cards due to be released tomorrow, I thought I would look at a few reasons to love watching a series straight through.

 TV is getting better and more complex.